Interorbital Systems: Satellite kits

 The CubeSat Personal Satellite Kit is available in two configurations: a standard 1 kg (2.2 lb) version and a non-standard 1.33 kg (2.93 lb) version.
 These kits are constructed using an aluminum frame and are designed for conducting simple experiments, as well as for receiving and transmitting radio signals.
 They may also be used for personal purposes.

 The TubeSat Personal Satellite Kit offers an alternative to CubeSats.
 These kits are constructed entirely from printed circuit boards, and is in the shape of a 16-sided prism with an 8.94 cm outside diameter and 12.7 cm length, totaling 0.75 kg mass, of which 0.25 kg is user payload.

 According to their claims, the kits will be launched into self-decaying orbits at an altitude of 310 km (192 mi), eventually burning up in the Earth's atmosphere after several weeks.
 The company has a significant number of launches planned for both types of satellites.

+EAK-Orbitals

+EAK-Orbitals, a South African aerospace startup specializing in tubesat and cubesat earth observation satellites for mineral and infrastructure detection, work with interorbitals as a kit provider and soon to be launch provider for the first scheduled orbital launches, EAK-Orbitals plans to launch 30+ satellites by 2030, using interorbitals tubesat and cubesat kits alongside half being launched via interorbitals themself.